architecture-building-systems/CityEnergyAnalyst/docs/how-to-create-a-new-release.rst

 Responsibility for version numbers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The repository admin merging a pull request to master is responsible for updating the
+The repository admin merging a pull request to master is responsible for updating the version number.

 .. _PyPI: https://pypi.python.org/pypi
 .. _PEP440: https://www.python.org/dev/peps/pep-0440